MEET THE INSTRUCTORS

 INSTRUCTOR'S ASSISTANT

 Brenda Wilmot has spent her life flying the skies, and now she finds herself embracing a new passion for ceramic arts.
-She eagerly assists Renee Calder with instructing, enabling her to spend time learning and sharing knowledge with students.
+She eagerly assists with instructing, enabling her to spend time learning and sharing knowledge with students.
 The pottery skills she has obtained also allows for her to translate the love she has for animals into clay through carving (sgraffito).
-She is delighted for the expansion of the Cain Center, and greatly looks forward to our future.
+She is delighted for the expansion of the for Puckett Pottery House and greatly looks forward tothis summer!

-Brenda will be assisting in classes this Fall!
+Brenda will be assisting in classes next year!

 Skip to content